UtrechtUniversity/galaxy-tools-ibridges/README.md

-# Galaxy Project tools module for downloading, uploading & browsing iRODS/YODA
+# Galaxy Project tools module for downloading, uploading & browsing iRODS

-__Galaxy iBridges download__ is a Galaxy tool that facilitates downloading of objects (files) and collections (folders) from iRODS/YODA, and can be integrated in a Galaxy workflow.
+__Galaxy iBridges download__ is a Galaxy tool that facilitates downloading of objects (files) and collections (folders) from iRODS, and can be integrated in a Galaxy workflow.

-__Galaxy iBridges upload__ is a Galaxy tool that facilitates uploading of objects and collections to iRODS/YODA, and can be integrated in a Galaxy workflow.
+__Galaxy iBridges upload__ is a Galaxy tool that facilitates uploading of objects and collections to iRODS, and can be integrated in a Galaxy workflow.

-__Galaxy iBridges browser__ is an interactive Galaxy tool that makes it possible to browse through an iRODS/YODA instance to locate objects and collections, and select them for use in a Galaxy workflow.
+__Galaxy iBridges browser__ is an interactive Galaxy tool that makes it possible to browse through an iRODS instance to locate objects and collections, and select them for use in a Galaxy workflow.

-The tools are named for [iBridges](https://github.com/UtrechtUniversity/iBridges), the client used for interaction with iRODS/YODA.
+The tools are named for [iBridges](https://github.com/UtrechtUniversity/iBridges), the client used for interaction with iRODS.

 ## What it does
-Please note: all three tools rely on a valid [iRODS environment file](#irods-environment-file), and valid [user credentials](#irods-access) for accessing iRODS/YODA.

 ### iBridges download
 iBridges download takes an iRODS-path to either a dataobject (file) or collection (directory) as source, and a local path to a directory to download the file or files to as.
 The module has a variable 'data_dir' as output, pointing to the directory files were downloaded to.